M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 2. Learn how to create new files.
 3. Learn how to format your text with Markdown.
 4. Learn how to embedd images, videos, and slides.
+5. Learn how to include citations.
-5. Learn how to include feedback questions.
+6. Learn how to include feedback questions.
+7. Learn how to set up your table of content.

 ## Different File Types